Should You Retire Now or Work Five More Years?

 What could go wrong?

-All of that sounds great, but it’s only half of it.
-A lot can happen in five years that may cause you to regret not retiring sooner.
+All that sounds great, but it’s only half of it.
+A lot can happen in five years that could cause you to regret not retiring sooner.

 Your health suffers.
-Everyone thinks they will live forever but sometimes your health can suffer, limiting your ability to travel, pursue hobbies or engage in leisure activities.
+Everyone thinks they'll live a long time, but sometimes your health can suffer, limiting your ability to travel, pursue hobbies or engage in leisure activities.

-You may miss out.
-You may be able to work forever but what if you miss out on time spent with families, opportunities to meet new people or to visit a new place.
+You might miss out.
+You might be able to work forever but what if you miss out on time spent with families, opportunities to meet new people or to visit a new place?

 Health issues: Working long hours or at a physically demanding job can lead to both physical and mental health issues.